friction2d/friction2d.github.io/documentation/tips.md

 – `Shift + D` duplicate and move frame
 – `Ctrl + D` copy and paste in actual frame

-## Blend modes
+## Layer blending modes

+*(Not to be confused with `Blend Effects` explained **[here](animation_tecniques.hmtl#blend-modes)**)*

 ![Timeline navigation](/assets/documentation/usage/usage_12.png)

+Objects, shapes and layers can blend with others (not groups, so don't forget to promote a group into a layer if blending is desired).
 Each object can be drawn on its parent **layer** using different compositing modes.
 You can select the composition mode in the combo box next to the object name.

 **Remember that objects are drawn on their first source layer, which means that layer groups do not influence the way objects are drawn**